-Comparable to the institutions of higher education throughout the world, Canadian universities offer highly rated STEM courses as well as programs in Business and Management, Social Sciences, Arts and Humanities and Languages amongst others.
+Comparable to the institutions of higher education throughout the world, Canadian universities offer highly rated STEM courses as well as programs in Business and Management, Social Sciences, Arts and Humanities, and Languages amongst others.
 The list of universities at the end of the article delineates a few highly rated ones in Canada.

-An integral component of the Canada education system, university colleges offer a limited number of academic or applied sciences programs.
+An integral component of the Canadian education system, university colleges offer a limited number of academic or applied sciences programs.
 In addition to that, these also run Second Language, university transfer, and bridge programs amongst others.
 This system of education is considered an alternative to traditional universities.

 Technical Institutes and Colleges

-Focusing on professional learning and technical knowledge dissemination, these institutes and colleges offer short term programs in a specific area of study namely, IT, Hospitality, travel and tourism, Business, etc. The Association of Canadian Community Colleges is a leading, pan-Canada consortium of universities that includes a wide range of technical institutes.
+Focusing on professional learning and technical knowledge dissemination, these institutes and colleges offer short-term programs in a specific area of study namely, IT, Hospitality, travel and tourism, Business, etc. The Association of Canadian Community Colleges is a leading, pan-Canada consortium of universities that includes a wide range of technical institutes.

-Another integral component of the Canada education system is career colleges.
+Another integral component of the Canadian education system is career colleges.
 These tertiary institutes offer short-term training programs in film studies, computer/IT, entertainment, graphic design, animation, fashion designing, hospitality, and other related fields.
 Generally, career colleges are privately owned and are regulated by a competent Canadian body.

 Since English and French are the official languages of Canada with many states using french, languages schools help international students acculturate into Canada.
 They typically offer courses on English as a Second Language (ESL), French as a First Language (FSL), etc.